microcks/microcks.io/content/blog/microcks-1.3.0-release.md

 We still have many plans for the coming months and you should stay tuned during the summer time ;-) But as usual, we will be very happy to prioritize depending on community feedback: you can check and collaborate via our list of [issues on GitHub](https://github.com/microcks/microcks/issues).

 Remember that we are open and it means that you can jump on board to make Microcks even greater!
-Come and say hi! on our [Zulip chat](https://microcksio.zulipchat.com/) 🐙, simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio) and [LinkedIn](https://www.linkedin.com/company/microcks/).
+Come and say hi! on our [Discord chat](https://microcks.io/discord-invite/) 🐙, simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio) and [LinkedIn](https://www.linkedin.com/company/microcks/).

 Thanks for reading and supporting us!